Updated November 2019

-Each winter, I attend the Outdoor Retailer tradeshow in Denver with a colleague.
+Members of the Operations Team routinely attend the Outdoor Retailer tradeshow in Denver.
 By attending the tradeshow, we can visit manufacturers, put our hands on the gear, and see what the latest and highest quality products are.
-It’s a way to know we’re providing students the best-possible gear and clothing to meet their physical needs.
+It’s a way to know Open Sky is providing students the best-possible gear and clothing to meet their physical needs.
 By setting students up for success on a physical level, they are better positioned to dive into the emotional and behavioral work.

 With the span of temperatures our students experience, layers are the solution to being cool enough when it’s warm and warm enough when it’s cool.
 According to the season, students are issued a combination of long underwear, fleece pants, nylon pants, rain pants, gloves, hats, and more.
 Each student has a sleeping pad and a personal tarp for inclement weather.
 With each item, the emphasis is on helping students understand the item’s function and how to utilize it properly.
-We put forth a great deal effort to make sure students are aware of themselves and the elements, are not overdressed or underdressed, and are keeping things dry and well cared-for.
+We put forth a great deal effort to teach and model for students to be aware of oneself and the elements, to not overdress or underdress, and to keep things dry and well-cared-for.
 Learning these skills builds self-reliance, which ultimately plays a role in a student’s overall growth while at Open Sky.

-It is wonderful to see the students step up by taking pride in their group campsites and taking care to keep everything organized and maintained.
-This, in and of itself, initiates skills and attitudes that they can apply to relationships in their teams and their lives beyond Open Sky.
+The base camp model encourages students to step up and take pride in their group campsites and take care to keep everything organized and maintained.
+These are skills and attitudes they can apply to relationships in their teams and their lives beyond Open Sky.

-We’ve put many resources into reliably meeting the basic needs of our students.
-This sets the stage for field guides and therapists to work on the higher-level needs of security, love and belonging, self-esteem, etc. The Operations Team literally builds the foundation for the real magic of wilderness therapy.
+By meeting the basic physical needs of our students, the stage is set for field guides and therapists to work on the higher-level needs of security, love and belonging, self-esteem, etc. The Operations Team literally builds the foundation for the real magic of wilderness therapy.